-These permissions determine whether or not members can view or configure message channels and types, senders, DNS setup, ESP accounts, mail domains, mobile apps or web push settings:
+These permissions determine whether or not members can view or configure message channels and types, senders, DNS setup, sending platforms, mail domains, mobile apps or web push settings:

 - View: Allows members to view the pages where these items are configured

 - Setup & Manage: Allows members to configure these items